robjg/oddjob/README.txt

   at the state before issuing either a hard or soft reset.
 Changed Reset Job to use the new actions.
 - Added an optional Reset Action to Run Job.
+- Changed the Explorer Run action to be Start.
+This reflects that it is used to start timers and services as well as starting the running of jobs.
-- Oddjob Explorer Run Action now Auto resets the job it's running.
+- Oddjob Explorer Start Action (was Run) now Auto resets the job it's running.
-- Added an TaskExecutable concept to allow jobs to be run with parameters.
+- Added an TaskExecutor concept to allow jobs to be run with parameters.
 - Cascade now has cascadeOn and haltOn properties, this allows a cascade to cascade either when a Timer is STARTED or COMPLEETE